thatjamesw/howileadteams/README.md

 ## My Leadership Approach
 I lead by providing a clear structure that balances autonomy with accountability.

-Using Scrum and Agile principles, I ensure the team works iteratively, learns continuously, and delivers meaningful value.
+Using Scrum and Agile principles, I ensure the team works iteratively, learns continuously and delivers meaningful value.

+- Enable, don’t control
-- Enable, don’t control: I focus on removing blockers, fostering ownership, and giving the team the freedom to solve problems their way.
+  - I focus on removing blockers, fostering ownership, and giving the team the freedom to solve problems their way.
+- Lead with clarity
-- Lead with clarity: I ensure goals, priorities, and roles are transparent and aligned.
+  - I ensure goals, priorities, and roles are transparent and aligned.
-- Balance freedom with accountability: The team decides *how* to deliver; I make sure we all understand *why*.
+- Balance freedom with accountability and trust
+  - The team decides *how* to deliver; I make sure we all understand *why*.

 My technical background allows me to assess complexity, identify dependencies early, and ensure we approach problems logically and sustainably.